EDHE08232001/DockerDevelopmentCourse/LectureNotes/01CreatingAndUsingContainers.md

 ### DNS Default Names
 Docker defaults the hostname to the container's name, but you can also set aliases

-Lets say, for example, you have two containers on yoru own customized network, a and b
+Lets say, for example, you have two containers on your own customized network, a and b

 you can do `docker container exec -it my_nginx ping new_nginx` and `docker container exec -it new_nginx ping my_nginx`